Taylor Hayes (The Bold and the Beautiful): Casting and creation

-Show creator William J. Bell introduced the role of psychiatrist Dr. Taylor Hamilton Hayes, played by actress Hunter Tylo, during the episode dated June 6, 1990.
+Show creator William J. Bell introduced the role of psychiatrist Dr. Taylor Hamilton Hayes, played by Hunter Tylo, during the episode dated June 6, 1990.
 According to Variety, Bell created Taylor as "a romantic leading lady but also as a character who could facilitate social issues — and directly partake in a few, too".
 Previously, Tylo was dismissed from two other soaps, All My Children and Days of Our Lives.
 The actress noted that her "crazy sense of humor" and "funny business" could have won her the role of Taylor, and she said: "After the audition, they told me I was the only one right for the role.
 I think they liked my 'a woman's gotta do what a woman's gotta do' attitude."
 Sherilyn Wolter temporarily replaced Tylo in 1990.
 Tylo vacated the role in May 1994 to pursue other projects, but the soap opera left the door open for her to return, which she did months later.
 During her absence, the character was presumed to be dead.
 In March 1996, following Taylor's decreased airtime and rumors circulating of her exit, it was confirmed that the actress was to leave The Bold and the Beautiful after her contract expired that June, to pursue a primetime role on the Fox television drama Melrose Place.
 Taylor's final appearance was in May 1996.
 However, in July 1996, Tylo was controversially fired from Melrose Place on the grounds of being pregnant and was replaced by Lisa Rinna.
 In response, she sued that show's executive producer Aaron Spelling and Spelling Productions for millions of US dollars, and won her case.
 It was immediately reported that she would return to The Bold and the Beautiful, with head writer and executive producer Bradley Bell issuing the statement: "I am certain that Hunter's talent and ability will continue to be an asset to the show."